codyn-net/osx/README.md

    to support the pygobject bindings for python3.
 This is mainly needed for the blender support.

+4. Install the Mono framework
+...
+...The mono framework is required to install rawc and the studio.
+The mono ...framework installer can be obtained from the [mono website][mono website].

-4. Get the codyn sources.
+5. Get the codyn sources.

    You should create a directory with the following structure:
      * codyn/